Fix: “Can’t connect to your DHCP server” Error in Xbox

 Turning off your Xbox console

-15. Plug the Ethernet cable back into the console when it has turned on.
+15. Plug the Ethernet cable back into the console once it has turned on.

-16. If the issue is still appearing, go back to Advanced Settings
+16. If the issue still appears, go back to Advanced Settings.

-17. Set the IP settings and DNS Settings back to Automatic.
-This time it will set the correct addresses.
+17. Set the IP and DNS settings back to Automatic.
+This time, it will assign the correct addresses.

 Setting the IP and DNS Settings on Automatic